Air Force ROTC

 The training that you get will make you standout from your peers.
 In order to prepare you to make tough decisions as an Air Force officer, you will be asked to lead your peers in physically and mentally challenging situations.
 You will also learn how to develop teamwork and how to be an effective follower.
 After all, you cannot lead until you learn how to follow.

 The Air Force offers many different types of scholarships to deserving cadets.
 You may be eligible for a full or partial scholarship.
 Currently, scholarships pay for tuition and mandatory fees.
 In addition, if you become a scholarship winner, the Air Force will pay you a monthly stipend as well as money for books each semester.
-Please check out our website at http://web.mit.edu/afrotc/www/.
-For more information please contact Captain Danny Hugh at email@example.com.
+Please check out our website at afrotc.mit.edu.
+For more information please contact Captain Rob Rivera at email@example.com.